University of Technology Sydney

 Description

-The subject explores communication and construction through orthographic drawings and construction practices.
-This subject continues to interrogate these modes of production through the development of a drawing package suitable for submitting a development application and tendering a small residential architecture project.
-The drawing package is of industry standard consisting of a numbered drawing index and corresponding drawings of suitable scale and complexity for a builder to price.
-Skills developed in this subject include observation and the production of measured drawings, the development of integrated and cross-referenced architectural drawings including plans, elevations, lighting, kitchen layouts, shadow diagrams and materials + equipment schedules.
+The subject explores communication and construction through orthographic drawings and industry practices.
+This subject interrogates modes of production through the development of a drawing package suitable for the feasibility of a residence and, separately, the tendering of a small commercial project.
+The drawing package are documented to industry standards, consisting of a numbered drawing index and corresponding drawings of appropriate scale and complexity for a contractor to price.
+Skills developed in this subject include observation and the production of measured drawings and the development of integrated and cross-referenced architectural drawings, including plans, elevations, lighting, wet area layouts, shadow diagrams, and materials + equipment schedules.

 Subject learning objectives (SLOs)